 Upon successful completion of the professional program, students are eligible to apply for national certification exams for their program's specialty area(s).
 Once they have completed the professional program and all other requirements for graduation, they are granted a Bachelor of Science degree.

-The Bachelor of Science with a major in radiation sciences requires the following work.
+The Bachelor of Science with a major in radiation sciences requires the following coursework.

 Prerequisites to the Radiation Sciences Major

-Students must complete the following prerequisite courses (28–33 s.h.) before they may enter the program and the major.
-Additionally, students must have earned a cumulative college grade-point average of at least 2.50 prior to professional program admission.
-Students who wish to enter either of the two-year professional programs (radiologic technology or radiation therapy) must complete a total of 60 s.h. of college coursework, including the following prerequisites, before they may enter the program and the major.
+Students must complete the following prerequisite courses (28–33 s.h.) by the end of the spring semester before they enter the program and the major.
+Students may complete physics for the sonography program in the summer.
+Additionally, students must have earned an overall cumulative college grade-point average (GPA) of at least 2.50, a UI GPA of at least 2.00, and a 2.00 term GPA in the spring/summer semesters immediately preceding the start of the professional program.
+Students who wish to enter either of the two-year professional programs (radiologic technology or radiation therapy) must complete a total of 60 s.h. of college coursework, including the following prerequisites, by the end of the spring semester before they enter the program and the major.

 Rhetoric